 Field Description Role Display-only.
-The unique, system-assigned ID number that identifies this Role Type Name Display-only.
+The unique, system-assigned ID number that identifies this Role Display-only.
 The Type Name usually identifies the general kinds of Permissions and Responsibilities associated with this Role.
-Note: When creating a new Role, you must select its Type before you can display a new Role document.
+Note: When creating a new Role, you must select its Type before you can display a new Role Note: When creating a new Role, you must select its Type before you can display a no document.
 See Creating New Roles below.